zilishen/documentation/content/nms/acm/how-to/backup-recovery.md

 To back up NGINX Management Suite deployed in a Kubernetes cluster, follow these steps:

-1. From `nms-<version>.tgz` copy the extracted the backup script to your working directory:
+1. Copy the backup script `k8s-backup.sh` extracted from `nms-<version>.tgz` to your working directory:

     ```shell
     cp nms-<version>/charts/nms-hybrid/backup-restore/k8s-backup.sh .